sss0bbb/scrape_em/readme.md

 ## Usage

-`python scrape_em.py -u <url>`

 `python scrape_em.py -h` for full options

+## Examples

+`python scrape_em.py --url 'https://myfavoritesite.com' --max 5 --csv 5_results --load data.json`

 ## To Do

 1. display progress
-2. locally cache results? json?
-3. give option for config file definition of args. cmd line can get crowded quickly, especially with long urls
+2. give option for config file definition of args. cmd line can get crowded quickly, especially with long urls
-4. get as most data from each page as possible
+3. save as much data from each page as possible